 In May 2020, the FDA accepted the Company's NDA for KP415.
-Per the KP415 License Agreement, the Company is entitled to receive a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the KP415 NDA.
+Per the KP415 License Agreement, the Company received a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the KP415 NDA.

 Commave has also agreed to be responsible and reimburse the Company for all of development, commercialization and regulatory expenses for the Licensed Product Candidates, subject to certain limitations as set forth in the KP415 License Agreement.